Wisconsin Badgers: Football

 Wisconsin's football program has been among the most successful in the Big Ten since the early 1990s, when Barry Alvarez was hired as head coach.
 Under Alvarez, the Badgers won three Big Ten Championships and three Rose Bowls.
-In the 2005 season, Alvarez's last year as coach, the Badgers defeated the Auburn Tigers 24-10, in the Capital One Bowl.
+In the 2005 season, Alvarez's last year as coach, the Badgers defeated Auburn 24-10, in the Capital One Bowl.
 In 2006, Bret Bielema took over as head coach, posting a 12–1 record and defeating Arkansas 17-14, in the Capital One Bowl.
 On December 5, 2012, Bielema announced his departure for Arkansas, stating, "I just felt it was time for me to try and spread my wings and fly a little bit further."
 Bielema was Alvarez's handpicked successor, and he coached the Badgers in their return to the Rose Bowl.
 The Badgers are 16–14 in bowl games, and have made 14 bowl appearance in the past 15 seasons, including a school record seven straight appearances.
 The Badger football program has had two Heisman Trophy winners: fullback Alan Ameche in 1954, and running back Ron Dayne in 1999.
 They came close in the 2011–2012 season, with their running back Montee Ball, who was a finalist but lost to Robert Griffin III (RG3).
 Running back Melvin Gordon was runner-up in 2014.Under Paul Chryst they have won 4 straight bowl games and 2 NY6 bowl wins in the Cotton and Orange bowls and never winning less than 8 games in a season in his 4 years.

 The Wisconsin Badgers football team plays its home games at Camp Randall Stadium.
 Built in 1917, Camp Randall is the fourth-oldest college football stadium in the country and has a capacity of 80,321.
 The student section at Camp Randall is considered by many to be one of the best in all of college football.
 Among the stadium traditions is a well-known student celebration to the House of Pain song "Jump Around," occurring at the end of the third quarter of every home game.
 The students also sing songs in unison, including "Sweet Caroline" and "(Build Me Up) Buttercup".
 The University of Wisconsin Marching Band performs its "Fifth Quarter" after every game.